linhngkh/linhngkh/README.md

 ### :woman_technologist: About Me : I am a Front-End Focused Web Developer learning Full Stack <img src="https://media.giphy.com/media/VKyHXHb7EsFuY98BJD/giphy.gif" width="30">

-``I’m a developer, contributing to Frontend and Backend for building software, web applications or app with an eye for clean Aesthetics and optimal User Experience via intuitive design.
-I dedicate all my times for learning and studying I.T with the hope that I can work for your company and together we can make the world different!``
+``I’m a developer, contributing to Frontend and Backend for building software, web applications with an eye for clean aesthetics and optimal User Experience via intuitive design.
+I dedicate all my times for learning and practicing coding with the hope that I can work for your company and together we can make the world different!``

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=linhngkh&size_weight=0.5&count_weight=0.5)